-It was in 2017 when the odds seemed to turn in Iloisa Romaraog’s favor: the market in her hometown of Baguio City finally indicated that it was ready to shop for groceries online.
+It was in 2017 when the odds seemed to turn in Iloisa Romaraog’s favor: the market in her hometown of Baguio City finally indicated that it was ready for online grocery shopping.

 A former analyst for a global tech company, Iloisa spent years dreaming about setting up her own online shop.
 When she and her business partner Cathy Suarez launched their online market Session Groceries, they named it after the eponymous Session Road that witnessed countless long nights and endless meetings.

-But tragedy struck not long after—Typhoon Ompong made landfall north of the Philippines, devastating the entire Cordillera region.
-Iloisa and Cathy put Session Groceries on pause to volunteer; they crowdfunded goods and donations through social media, and helped deliver them to a group of evacuees from Itogon, Benguet.
+But tragedy struck not long after: Typhoon Ompong made landfall north of the Philippines in September 2018, devastating the entire Cordillera Region.
+Both Iloisa and Cathy put Session Groceries on pause to volunteer in relief efforts: they crowdfunded goods and donations through social media, and helped deliver them to a group of evacuees from Itogon, Benguet.

-With support from the local government, Iloisa and Cathy eventually trained the group to make rags out of excess clothing, using Session Groceries as a platform to sell.
+With support from the local government, they both eventually trained the group to make rags out of excess clothing, using Session Groceries as a platform to sell their goods.
 Iloisa found herself enjoying the community work—a prelude to a calling very different from the one she had in mind.

 “Still, it didn’t feel like it was sustainable,” Iloisa says.
 “You could donate food and it would feed them for a day, but until when will that last?”